Mechanical-Advantage/AdvantageScope/docs/docs/more-features/custom-assets/index.md

 ## Joysticks {#joysticks}

-An image must be included in the folder with the name "image.png".
+An image must be included in the folder with the name "image.webp".
 The config file must be in the following format:

 ```json
 {